How the Investor Fundamentally Changed the Silver Market

 However, something changed in 2008 when the U.S. and world faced a collapse of its financial system.
 As investors became worried about the exponentially rising amount of debt and money printing, purchases of silver as an investment soared.
 According to the 2017 World Silver Survey, silver coin and bar demand tripled from 62 Moz in 2007 to 197 Moz in 2008.
 Also, Official Silver Coin sales also increased tremendously after 2007:

 In 2007, total Official Silver Coin sales only totaled 45 Moz, but this number surged to 135 Moz in 2015.
 From 2007 to 2017f (f = forecast), Official Silver Coin sales totaled 1,045 Moz (1+ billion oz).
 If we include the official coins sold since 2000, the grand total is nearly 1.3 billion oz.
 Now, what is important to understand about the 1.3 billion oz of Official Silver Coin sales is that this investor inventory will likely never be recycled as scrap to supply the market.
-Furthermore, the majority of the 1-100 oz silver bars will never be recycled as scrap either.
+Furthermore, the majority of the 1-100 oz silver bricks for sale will never be recycled as scrap either.

 While it is true that both official silver coins and bars will be sold back into the market, they will be repurchased by other retail investors.
 Thus, the majority of silver investment inventory is LOCKED OUT as a future source of supply for the global fabrication demand.